CAFAA's 46th Annual Conference

 The California Automatic Fire Alarm Association (CAFAA) was founded in 1970.
 We are a not-for-profit organization that is concerned with fire alarm issues in California.

 Our membership consists of fire alarm installation and monitoring companies, fire alarm manufacturer's representatives and distributors, registered professional engineers, and building and fire officials.
 Our primary objective is to promote cooperation and understanding among the professionals involved in our industry.

 CAFAA is represented on many of the National Fire Protection Association (NFPA) code committees, including the following:

 1. NFPA 70, National Electrical Code

 2. NFPA 72, National Fire Alarm and Signaling Code

 4. NFPA 5000, Building Construction and Safety Code

-California State law requires local fire departments to enforce the State Fire Marshal Regulations.
-As many of these regulations have been in place for many years, the fire alarm industry deals with knowledgeable fire officials.
-It is vital that the fire alarm industry continues to maintain an open-door two-way communication policy with these officials.
+- California State law requires local fire departments to enforce the State Fire Marshal Regulations.
+It is vital that the fire alarm industry continues to foster and maintain a two-way communication with the fire officials.

 Please note: CAFAA is NOT a charitable organization.
 Dues and/or other payments to CAFAA are NOT charitable contributions.